You are listening to the Sean Hannity Radio Show Podcast.

 Let's investigate the leakers.

-By the way, you you sound more like James Earl Jones than anybody else that's ever called this program.
+By the way, you sound more like James Earl Jones than anybody else that's ever called this program.

-Now I'm not the first person to tell you that, am I?
+Now, I'm not the first person to tell you that, am I?

 No, you're not.

-How many people have told you it's uncanny to me?
+How many people have told you?

 Gosh, I hear it quite a lot.

-Yeah, I I actually talked to a guy that uh gave him his first he said he goes, I cast him for his first TV job, the second job he had uh roll, the next thing he was starring in the whole damn thing.
+Yeah, I actually talked to a guy that gave him his first, he said, he goes, I cast him for his first TV job, the second job he had a role.

 So I've been hearing it for a while.

-I mean I clearly missed my calling in life.
+I mean, I clearly missed my calling in life.

-But I'm gonna tell you something.
+Oh, well, I'm going to tell you something.

-Uh James Earl Jones has the best set of pipes I've ever heard.
+James Earl Jones has the best set of pipes I've ever heard.

 Oh, yeah.

-Maybe I'm a legitimate son.
+Maybe I'm an illegitimate son.

 I don't know.